Adult life gets to us, eventually.

 They don’t have what they want and blame life for not giving them enough opportunities to get it.

-But knowing this one thing about them, I can say they make many other excuses every day as to why they can’t change their life.
+But knowing this one thing about them, I can say they make many other excuses every day why they can’t change their life.

-They also blame outer factors about the things they don’t have and never take the responsibility for what happens to them.
+They also blame outer factors for what they don’t have and never take the responsibility for what happens to them.

 Such people find comfort in anything else but action.